siemens/linux-entra-sso/README.md

 This browser plugin uses a locally running microsoft identity broker to authenticate the current user on Microsoft Entra ID.
 By that, also sites behind conditional access policies can be accessed.
-The plugin is written for Firefox but provides a limited support for Google Chrome (not Chromium) as well.
+The plugin is written for Firefox but provides a limited support for Google Chrome (and Chromium) as well.

 ## Pre-conditions